The Benefits of Midwives

 Midwives are qualified health care providers who receive comprehensive training and must pass an examination to become certified.
-Certification is offered by the American College of Nurse-Midwives (ACNM) and the North American Registry of Midwives (NARM).
-The practice and credentials related to midwifery differ throughout the United States.
+Certification ACNM and the North American Registry of Midwives (NARM).
+The practice and credentials differ throughout the United States.

 - Certified Nurse-Midwife (CNM): a midwife trained and licensed in nursing and midwifery.
 Nurse-midwives should have a BSN (Bachelor of Science degree in Nursing) from an accredited institution and then pursue an advanced degree (Master’s degree) in Midwifery.
 CNMs are certified by the American College of Nurse-Midwives.

 - Certified Midwife (CM): an individual trained and certified in midwifery.
 Certified midwives must have at least a bachelor’s degree from an accredited institution.
 They are also certified by the American College of Nurse-Midwives.

 - Certified Professional Midwife (CPM): an individual who is trained in midwifery and meets standards of the North American Registry of Midwives.
 Multiple educational backgrounds are recognized to become a CPM.